What is Afforestation? Importance and Advantages of Afforestation

 Importance of Afforestation

 In the commercial world, demand is usually high for a specific type of tree.
 Afforestation allows stakeholders to plant the types of trees in demand, promoting the fast propagation of specific types of trees.
-The introduction of a new supply of trees, for instance, can help to stabilize the cottage industry, resulting in stable prices and business reliability.

 However, when commercial tree users have alternative sources of supply, they can support the administrative and policy efforts to protect forests, resulting in more sustainable initiatives.
-Protecting natural forests also leads to other benefits that come with increased tree forest cover like the preservation of catchments, wetlands, and riverside zones.

-4. Environmental benefits
+4. Has Lots of Environmental benefits

-5. Value addition
+5. Value Addition

 An easy way to transform barren land is by planting trees.
 Land with trees is more attractive and valuable than barren land.
-Whether one is seeking to develop or sell property, planting trees is a sure way of increasing the property’s value.
+Whether seeking to develop or sell property, planting trees is a sure way of increasing the property’s value.

 Various Advantages of Afforestation